seed-rs/seed/README.md

 }
 ```

+Overall: we leverage of Rust's strict type system to flexibly-create the view
+using normal Rust code.

 ### Events

-Events are created by passing a a [Listener](https://docs.rs/seed/0.1.3/seed/dom_types/struct.Listener.html),
+Events are created by passing a a [Listener](https://docs.rs/seed/0.1.4/seed/dom_types/struct.Listener.html),
 , or vec of Listeners, created using the following four functions exposed in the prelude: `simple_ev`,
 `input_ev`, `keyboard_ev`, and `raw_ev`.
 The first is demonstrated in the example in the quickstart section,
 and all are demonstrated in the todomvc example.